Stanley Baker: Early career

+His TV roles included The Tragedy of Pompey the Great (1950) and Rush Job (1951).
 Baker attracted attention when cast as the bosun's mate in the Hollywood-financed Captain Horatio Hornblower (1951).
 It was the ninth most popular film at the British box office that year.

 In 1951 he toured England in a play by Christopher Fry, A Sleep of Prisoners which was part of the Festival of Britain.
-It was about four POWs spending a night in a bombed out church and was staged in actual churches; the rest of the cast includes Denholm Elliott, Hugh Pryse and Leonard White.
+It was about four POWs spending a night in a bombed out church and was staged in actual churches; the rest of the cast included Denholm Elliott, Hugh Pryse and Leonard White.
 The project was transferred in its entirety to New York for a limited run, and also toured throughout the US.

 While in New York, Baker read the novel The Cruel Sea by Nicholas Monsarrat.
 Although the role of the cowardly officer Bennett was an Australian in the book, the Englishman Donald Sinden was originally screen-tested for the part and the Welsh Baker was screen-tested for the part of Lockhart.
 Subsequently, at Jack Hawkins' suggestion and after further screen-tests, the roles were swapped.
-The Cruel Sea (1953 film) was the most successful film at the British box office in 1953 and Baker was now established in films.
+The Cruel Sea was the most successful film at the British box office in 1953 and Baker was now established in films.

-On television was in "A Cradle in Willow" and played Petruchio in a version of Taming of the Shrew (1952).
+On television, he appeared in "A Cradle in Willow" and played Petruchio in a version of Taming of the Shrew (1952).
 He had a small role in a British-US co-production for Warwick Films, The Red Beret (1953), with Alan Ladd, another big hit in Britain.
 Warwick liked his work so much they promptly reteamed him with Ladd in Hell Below Zero (1954), with Baker billed fourth as the main villain.